 - Metal stamping hammer or small regular hammer

-Choose a flat spot on the spoon (usually the bowl).
-If it's slightly curved, flatten it with a rubber mallet if necessary.
+Choose a flat area of the spoon (usually the bowl).
+If slightly curved, flatten with a rubber mallet if necessary.

 Step 2: Mark the engraving area

-Use masking tape to create a straight line as a guide and fix the spoon in place.
+Use masking tape to create a straight line as a guide and secure the spoon.

 Step 3: Stamp the design

-Place the stamp on the metal and strike firmly once with a hammer.
+Place the stamp on the metal and strike firmly once with the hammer.
 Repeat for each letter or symbol.

 Step 4: Emphasize the engraving

-Rub over the engraved letters with a permanent marker or stamp enamel paint and wipe off excess paint to make the engraving stand out.
+Rub a permanent marker or stamp enamel over the engraved letters and wipe off excess ink to make the engraving stand out.

 Step 5: Polish the spoon

-Remove any residue with a polishing cloth or steel wool and finish the spoon.
+Remove residue with a polishing cloth or steel wool and finish the spoon.

 Requires precision and a steady hand

-Engraving a spoon with a CNC machine is a precise, automated method, ideal for professionally engraved spoons or mass production.
+Engraving a spoon with a CNC machine is a precise, automated method, ideal for professional engraved spoons or serial production.
 With the right setup, the CNC machine can engrave detailed text or graphics onto metal spoons evenly and with consistent depth.

 - CNC engraving machine